beatobongco/TFeatureExtractor/README.md

 # TFeatureExtractor

-Vectorize strings in 2 lines of code with the latest Transformer models c/o huggingface!
+Vectorize strings in 2 lines of code with the latest Transformer models c/o https://github.com/huggingface/transformers!

 ## Installation

-This is meant to be used in noteboooks.
-If using for a script feel free to just copy the entire class.
+This is meant to be used in noteboooks too!

 For colab
 ```